 HOD Minutes Jessica Evans

 The 2014 HOD Meeting Minutes were sent out for review by the STSI BOD members prior to posting on the STSI website.
 There was one item dealing with Coaches Reimbursement for National Meets needing clarification.
-Jessica contacted Tim O’Brien, who introduced the revision which was passed at the HOD Meeting, to correct this issue.
+Didi contacted Tim O’Brien, who introduced the revision, which was passed at the HOD Meeting, to correct this issue.
 The original motion as recorded in the minutes read:

 Tim O’Brien made a motion and it was seconded to change the reimbursement ratios for coaches going to Junior National and Nationals.
 This would be per meet.